Germany–Montenegro relations

 German-Montenegrin relations are foreign relations between Germany and Montenegro.
 Both countries established diplomatic relations on 14 June 2006.
 Germany has an embassy in Podgorica.
 Montenegro has an embassy in Berlin and a general consulate in Frankfurt.

-Both countries are members of Council of Europe and NATO.
+Both countries are members of NATO and Council of Europe.
 Also Germany is an EU member and Montenegro is an EU candidate.

 In 1997 the German Bundeswehr used the Podgorica Airport for the Operation Libelle, which led to the first skirmish involving German forces since World War II.